About the Program

 * 10. National SAA Volunteer Expectations

-National SAA volunteers must be current members of national SAA and must remain active national SAA members throughout their volunteer service.
+National SAA volunteers must be current members of the national SAA and must remain active national SAA members throughout their volunteer service.
 Acknowledgement of the National SAA Volunteer Expectations is required to successfully complete this application.
 National SAA leadership wants to ensure that each of its volunteers understand the level of commitment volunteers may be held accountable to when volunteering with the national SAA.
 As a national SAA volunteer, one should be prepared to:

 • Attend and actively participate in all committee conference calls in their entirety.
 Conference calls occur at the discretion of the chair.